slyduda/slyduda/README.md

 - 🔭 Something on the frontend that I'm currently working on is the Gemify Design System - Granite: https://granite.gemify.tech
 - 💾 Something on the backend that I'm currently working on is Failguard - Failguard: https://github.com/slyduda/failguard
 - 🌱 I’m currently learning Rust
-- 📫 How to connect with me: https://slyduda.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I went to school for accounting and I'm a self-taught engineer!